cgartrel/personal-site/src/data/about.md

 <br>

 Previously I worked as a senior researcher at the [Criteo AI Lab](https://ailab.criteo.com) in Paris, France, where I pursued research on generative AI, recommender systems, and a class of models for subset selection known as determinantal point processes (DPPs).
 Prior to Criteo I worked as a post-doc researcher at [Microsoft](https://www.microsoft.com/), where I focused on recommender systems and DPPs.
+I received my PhD in 2014 from the University of Colorado Boulder, where I worked on recommender systems and was supervised by [Richard Han](https://researchers.mq.edu.au/en/persons/richard-han).